mainkoon81/ooo-Bayesian-Introduction/README.md

 ### a) Prior
  - `P( θ )` is a prior, our belief of what the model parameters might be.
    - Prior is a weigth or regularizor.
-   - Inference should converge to probable `θ` as long as it’s not zero in the prior.
+   - The final inference should converge to probable `θ` as long as it’s not zero in the prior.
    - Two aspects of your prior selection:
      - Subjective: your belief based Prior
        - conjugate prior
      - Objective: Non-Informative Prior
        - improper prior (uniform, normal with huge variance, etc.)
+       - Non-conjugate prior
+       - prior frm MCMC

    - why a paricular prior was chosen?
      - The reality is that many of these prior distributions are making assumptions about the **`type of data`** we have.
      - There are some distributions used again and again, but the others are special cases of these dozen or can be created through a clever combination of two or three of these simpler distributions.
-     - A prior is employed because the assumptions of the prior match what we know about the **parameter generation process**.
-     - *Actually, there are multiple effective priors for a particular problem.
+A prior is employed because the assumptions of the prior match what we know about the **parameter generation process**. *Actually, there are multiple effective priors for a particular problem.
 A particular prior is chosen as some combination of `analytic tractability` + `computationally efficiency`, which makes other recognizable distributions when combined with popular likelihood functions.
      - Examplary Distributions
        - __Uniform distribution__
          - Whether you use this one in its continuous case or its discrete case, it is used for the same thing: